Building a Sense of Mission in Your Children

 10. Pray with and for your child that he will fulfill God’s mission for his life.

-12. Assign one of your children to read and give a book report to the family on Katie Davis Majors’ book Daring to Hope.
-Our son who spent a year in Estonia just took his 14-year-old daughter to Uganda with Compassion International and visited Katie’s ministry and school.
+12. Assign one of your children to read and give a book report to the family on Katie Davis Majors’ book, Daring to Hope.
+Our son who spent a year in Estonia later took his 14-year-old daughter to Uganda with Compassion International and visited Katie’s ministry and school.
 He is requiring all four of his daughters to read Katie’s books, including her first, Kisses for Katie.
-Mom/Dad…tighten your seat belts, this is quite a story by a remarkable young lady.
+Mom and Dad, tighten your seat belts … this is quite a story by a remarkable young lady.

-Plan a date with your husband, even if it’s an after-the-kids are-in-bed living room date with two cups of decaf.
-Find even 30 minutes to talk about these questions and how you can help identify and define God’s mission for each of your kids.
+Plan a date with your spouse to talk for 30 minutes about how you can help identify and define God’s mission for each of your kids:

 2. Do any of your children have any dreams that scare you?
 If so, talk about why.
-Pray for your child that she would always hear God’s voice above any other and have the courage to follow it.
-Pray that you would be willing to accept and encourage the mission that God is calling her to.
+Pray that your children would always hear God’s voice above any other and have the courage to follow it.
+Pray that you would be willing to accept and encourage the mission that God is calling them to.

 3. If your children are too young to read Katie Davis Majors’ books, use your evening date with your husband to read one of her books together.
 Take turns reading aloud perhaps.